 Jack Euesden et al. (2014), introduced a software package to easily calculate the PRS, known as PRSice (means ‘precise’).

-They found out the genetic relationship between the Schizophrenia (SCZ) and Major Depressive Disorder (MDD), and significantly proved that PRS of SCZ predict the status of MDD.
+They found out the genetic relationship between the Schizophrenia (SCZ) and Major Depressive Disorder (MDD) and significantly proved that PRS of SCZ predicts the status of MDD.

 PRSice returns the best fit PRS according to the polygenic risk associated with the alleles responsible for a trait.
-The main feature of PRSice is that it can easily and automatedly calculate the PRS at any value of P- threshold, i.e., PT and then identifies the most precise threshold.
+The main feature of PRSice is that it can easily and automatedly calculate the PRS at any value of P-value threshold, i.e., PT and then identifies the most precise threshold.
 It only requires the GWAS results of individuals on a base phenotype and genotype data on target phenotype, to calculate the PRS for each individual, and plots a PRS model depicting the fit range of PT value.
-PRSice can also consider the SNPs in linkage disequilibrium (i.e., occurance of combination of genes in non-random proportions in a population), but it depends on the user whether to use this option or not.
-PRSice is a command line program that calculates PRS for individuals, under various specified prameters and reduces the computation time.
+PRSice can also consider the SNPs in linkage disequilibrium (i.e., an occurrence of a combination of genes in non-random proportions in a population), but it depends on the user whether to use this option or not.
+PRSice is a command line program that calculates PRS for individuals, under variously specified parameters and reduces the computation time.

 For further reading, click here.

 PRSice: Polygenic Risk Score software —-Jack Euesden*, Cathryn M. Lewis, and Paul F. O’Reilly*

 CoolBox- An open-source toolkit for genomic data visualization

 VISPR- A new tool to visualize CRISPR screening experiments

 As CRISPR/Cas9 is a well-known genome editing technology, it is important to explore and analyze CRISPR screening experiments.
 In this article, we discuss a new tool developed for better visualization of CRISPR screening experiments. (more…)